gumob/three-text-geometry/README.md

 ### How to run the demo

-The demo is written in TypeScript using React, so you will need to check out the repository to run the demo app.
+The demo is written in TypeScript using React, so you need to check out the repository and build sources to run the demo app.
 The source code for the demo is available [here](https://github.com/gumob/three-text-geometry/tree/develop/demo).

 ```